marina-cerame/Shortly/README.md

   * [ ] Add additional models, routes, views, templates as needed.

 - Add user-specific stats:
-  * [ ] Modify the data schema to support different codes for the same url - so each user can have their own stats for a given url
+  * [ ] Modify the data schema to support different codes for the same url - so each user can have their own stats for a given url.
-  * [ ] Change the stats page so it displays the user's clicks along with a total of all clicks in the database for the same url
+  * [ ] Change the stats page so it displays the user's clicks along with a total of all clicks in the database for the same url.
-  * [ ] Visualize your stats using D3
+  * [ ] Visualize your stats using [D3](http://d3js.org/).

 - Don't use two different templating systems:
   * [ ] Switch to using Handlebars as your template engine on both client and server.
-  * [ ] Write a script that precompiles your templates on the server and loads them in the client using a single script tag
+  * [ ] Write a script that precompiles your templates on the server and loads them in the client using a single script tag.
-  * [ ] Stop using ejs entirely
+  * [ ] Stop using EJS entirely.